serek4/H4AsyncMQTT/docs/pl.md

 * bool
 * ... etc etc

-PangolinMQTT will automatically calculate the length from whatever data type is given for the variable to hold the value;
+H4AsyncMQTT will automatically calculate the length from whatever data type is given for the variable to hold the value;

 ### Examples